 Assessment criteria - grade 5

-Excellent (5): You master the key things and know how to apply them, outlining different solutions, showing creativity and innovation.
+Excellent (5): You master key issues and are able to apply them creatively and innovatively, outlining different solutions.